 Centers and Institutes

-The Brechner Center for Freedom of Information at the University of Florida exists to advance understanding, appreciation and support for freedom of information in the state of Florida, the nation and the world.
+The Brechner Center for Freedom of Information at the University of Florida College of Journalism and Communications exists to advance understanding, appreciation and support for freedom of information in the state of Florida, the nation and the world.

 The Project addresses these issues in multiple ways, including by:

 - Filing of legal briefs in court cases

 - Authoring scholarly articles in the nation’s top law journals

 - Presenting speeches and papers at conferences and symposia across the country